7.5×55mm Swiss: Reloading

 While the scarcity of reloadable cartridge cases previously made the 7.5 mm Swiss problematic for US shooters, reloadable cases are easily produced by reforming .284 Winchester brass.
 Case rims are slightly undersized, but this presents no problems so long as the rifle's extractor is in good condition.
-This allows the handloader to produce a GP90 load that is safe for the Schmidt–Rubin Model 1889 rifle.
-Prvi Partizan has been producing new made brass for reloaders as well as loaded ammunition so supplies of reloadable brass are less difficult to obtain.
+This allows the handloader to produce a GP90/23 load that is safe for the Schmidt–Rubin Model 1889 rifle.
+Prvi Partizan has been producing newly made brass for reloaders as well as loaded ammunition so supplies of reloadable brass are less difficult to obtain.